 I have three blogs, because of course I do (they are all on different topics so it must be ok).
-The first is this one, Caterpickles, where I explore the 21st century with my daughter.
+The first is this one, Caterpickles, where I write about fostering curiosity in kids.
 The second is BostonWriters, where I chat about books and the writing life.

 For a brief, but happy year while we still lived in Massachusetts, I was privileged to be allowed to scour the archives at my local church.
-You can find a few of the interesting tidbits I dug up at Once Upon a Time in Needham.
+You can find a few of the tidbits I dug up at Once Upon a Time in Needham.

 My Past as a Freelancer